zx80/flask-simple-auth/README.md

 Help to manage authentication, authorizations and parameters in a Flask REST application.

-For authentication, the idea is that the authentication is checked in a `before_request` hook, and can be made available through some global *à-la-Flask* variable, or possibly on demand through a provided `get_user` function.
+**Authentication** is available through the `get_user` function.
+It is performed on demand when the function is called, automatically when checking for permissions in a per-role authorization model, or possibly forced for all/most paths.

 The module implements inheriting the web-server authentication, password authentication (HTTP Basic, or HTTP/JSON parameters),